wallabyway/OTG-client-sample/README.md

 Steps

-1. steal a BEARER token from A360 (run the nodejs server in part2 in the debug console after clicking on an design file)
+1. steal a TOKEN from this nodejs sample app (see console log)

 Now inside POSTMAN...

 1. import the script (provided)
 4. feed the token into `{{OTG_TOKEN}}` POSTMAN variable
-5. find a URN SVF you want to convert and add it to the POSTMAN variable `{{OTG_URN}}` (again, use the node server and click on your 3D design file and look in chrome debug console)
+5. find a URN SVF you want to convert and add it to the POSTMAN variable `{{OTG_URN}}` (again, use the node server app and select a file and look for URN: xxx in the console logs)

-6. go to `POST job OTG` and add your project_id (taken from your hub, also found in the nodejs network log) put it into the header (see screenshot)
+6. go to `POST job OTG` and add your project_id (also taken from console log 'PROJECTID' in the sample nodejs app)

 <img alt="POSTjobOTG" src="https://user-images.githubusercontent.com/440241/54336971-c4ec6000-45ea-11e9-944e-b30cee2ccc6e.png">

 6. now, run the `POST job OTG` to trigger the SVF->OTG converter